louisdevie/elizalina/README.md

   <span class="elz _example">It works!</span>

   <script>
-    // we load the language resource manually so it's embedded elizalina.loadLanguageObject({"example": "Es klappt!"}, "de");
+    // embed the translation in the document elizalina.loadLanguageObject({"example": "Es klappt!"}, "de");
     // force the page to be in german elizalina.fillDocument("de");